apacheli/testing/manual/src/join_leave_messages.md

 });
 ```

 Congratulations!
-Your bot should now send join and leaves!
+Your bot should now send a message whenever someone joins or
+leaves your server!